BigglesZX/django-simpleinliner/README.md

 Since version 0.2.5 this library bundles a lightly modified version 1.16 of the [`html`](https://pypi.org/project/html/) library (in `html.py`), as that library does not correctly install itself in modern python/setuptools environments and cannot be correctly imported.

+Since version 1.0.0, the example project in this library includes an image by [Andy Carolan](https://ko-fi.com/s/4662b19f61).

 ## Issues, Suggestions, Contributions

 ...are welcome on GitHub.
 Thanks for your interest in `simpleinliner`!